 From Holland, Astrid and Ron have a fresh look at everything.
 A first salmon for each of them certainly is special.
 Astrid is a representative of a European travel company, and they both have an appreciation for this part of the world.

 See you in September, Morris.
-See you next June, Beth.
+See you next June, Elizabeth.
 Keep your health.

 Rebecca, Chris, Bruce and Becky share the experience.
 Four in the boat, or three, or two, or two boats.
 Taking a break from winemaking, or construction, they are all loving this corner of the world, again.